bahrus/xtal-sip/README.md

 2. The right solution for CSS is also, like JS, a combination of flat mappings, combined with a hierarchy to represent CSS Scoping.
 3. The scoping rules for JS would never conflict with the scoping rules for CSS.

-We would then have a strong case that in fact it is useful to combine the two mappings into one system.
+We would then have a strong case that in fact it is useful to combine the two mappings into one JSON blob.
 We could then expand the role of import maps, with scoping for both JS and CSS, and perhaps other hierarchies that are only applicable to JS, and other hierarchies only applicable to CSS, as additional keys in the JSON schema.

 But none of this invalidates going forward with import maps for JS.
 Just add support for CSS when it's ready.

-On the other hand, if some other data structure is best suited to complement cross-package referencing for CSS, I don't see how import maps interferes with adding that data structure, side-by-side with JS import mapping.
+On the other hand, if some other data structure is best suited to complement cross-package referencing for CSS, I don't see how JS import maps would interfere with adding that TBD data structure, side-by-side with JS import mapping.

 This debate reminds me a bit over the debate about [DRY](https://www.madetech.com/blog/when-to-avoid-the-dry-principle).
 Is the possible elimination of a little redundancy between JS and CSS mapping worth the risk of getting locked into an unsustainable abstraction?
 I honestly don't know.